JordanKotler/SIOT/docs/README.md

 https://jordankotler.github.io/SIOT/

-### Only Requirement for local hosting
+### Only requirement for local hosting
-You need a web server to run the website.
+You need a web server to run the website locally.
 I used python to initiate a web server.
-Alternatively you can access
+Alternatively you can access the site from the link above.

 ```
 python --version